A network server is a powerful computer connected to your business network.

-Many of the functions traditionally performed by servers can now be carried out through cloud computing.
-However, the cloud is yet to completely negate the need for on-site servers, and a combination of the two technologies is often used by modern businesses.
+Most functions traditionally performed by servers can now be carried out through cloud computing.
+However, the cloud is yet to completely negate the need for on-site servers, and a combination of the two technologies is sometimes used in certain industries.

 Is the cloud killing network servers?

 Cloud computing services are now used by many businesses and often replace the need entirely for an in-house network server.

 With cloud computing, your data is held on a server located outside your business.
 To access files and services, you log in over the internet via a web browser.

 Individual cloud computing services can help you with specific tasks, like backups or accounting.
 You can also purchase 'cloud servers' that perform all the functions of an in-house network server.

 There are two big differences between using cloud services and having your own in-house server: